flexbase-eng/pay-with-flexbase/README.md

 <pay-with-flexbase></pay-with-flexbase> attributes :

-    client - The APIKey provided to the partnering vendor amount - The amount of money in the transaction callback - The relative url path to be redirected to after a failure/success
+    apikey - The APIKey provided to the partnering vendor amount - The amount of money in the transaction callback - The relative url path to be redirected to after a failure/success